 Ms. Bott holds a BA in economics from William Smith College, a master of public administration from Syracuse University, and a master of education from Boston University.

-Mr. Fenster is responsible for the daily operations and administrative functions of the office.
-He also supports the Vice President and Associate Provost for Research and manages her schedule.
-In addition, he coordinates logistics for events and other functions hosted by the Research team.
+Ms. Flanagan is responsible for the daily operations and administrative functions of the office.
+She also supports the Vice President and Associate Provost for Research and manages her schedule.
+In addition, she assists in the coordination of logistics for events and other functions hosted by the Research team.

 Ms. Flanagan earned a BS in nutrition with a minor in microbiology from the University of Massachusetts Amherst.

 Associate Director, Administration

 Reporting to the Director of Finance and Administration, Ms. Kagramanova joined the Office of Research in August 2021.
 In her role, she serves as the liaison between BU Human Resources and the Office of Research.
 She supports both the Human Resource needs and budget matters for the Office of Research and its supporting areas.
 Ms. Kagramanova has been at Boston University since 2018, first working in Sponsored Programs and then joining the Framingham Heart Study on the Medical Campus as a Grants Administrator.

 Ms. Kagramanova received a BA in Economics from the University of Massachusetts, Boston and an MBA from Boston University with concentration in Marketing.